-For new travellers to Seoul, figuring out where to purchase the fashion you had hoped to find is a difficult challenge.
-In time, you may come across that perfect shirt, dress, or piece of jewellery, but this list will help you get there faster.
+For new travelers to Seoul, figuring out where to purchase the fashion you had hoped to find is a difficult challenge.
+In time, you may come across that perfect shirt, dress, or piece of jewelry, but this list will help you get there faster.

 Ewha Women’s University Area

 The myriad of small streets that weave between Ewha subway station and Ewha Women’s University’s main gates house dozens of small shops that feature women’s shoes, clothing accessories and more at prices you can’t beat.
-For the best deals on jewellery, try the pink store with the cat logo.
-The Ugly Cat is a great place to find these items.
+For the best deals on jewelry, try the pink store with the cat logo, The Ugly Cat.
 Many shops will hang up pictures of celebrities who have been seen wearing the items to show you how to coordinate your new pieces.